Adolphe Thiers: Second Empire

 In 1863, the now Emperor Napoleon III began to loosen some of the restrictions on political opposition.
 Thiers was encouraged to re-enter political life by his friends, and by a new acquaintance, the Prussian ambassador to Paris, Otto von Bismarck.
 Thiers decided to run for election to the Assembly.
 On 31 May 1863, at the age of sixty-six, he was elected as a deputy for Paris.
 He returned to the Assembly on 6 November 1863 and took his seat, but found that under Napoleon III the protocol had changed.
 Instead of speaking from the tribune, members were only allowed to speak from their seats.
 Thiers was uncomfortable with this way of speaking, and his first few speeches were failures, but he soon mastered the form.
 On 11 January 1864 he delivered a blistering attack on Napoleon's government, and listed the "necessary liberties" he said were lacking in France: "Security of the citizen against violence from individuals or from the arbitrary use of power; liberty, but not impunity, for the press; free elections; freedom of the people's representatives; and public opinion expressed by the majority guiding the steps of the government.
 These are the liberties that the people are asking for today; tomorrow, in a tone very different, they may be demanding them."
 The speech made him again a leading figure of the opposition; he was cheered by a crowd outside his house when he returned home.

-In the months that followed, Thiers criticized the Emperor's costly and doomed expedition to conquer Mexico.
+In the months that followed, Thiers criticized the Emperor's costly and doomed expedition to intervene in Mexico.
 He also condemned the Emperor's principle of nationalities, as applied in Italy, of supporting the unification into one country of small states whose populations spoke a common language.
 "This principle will lead," Thiers said, "one day or the other, to a policy of race which will generate future wars.
 On 3 May 1866, when war seemed likely between Prussia and Austria over the Prussian annexation of Holstein, Thiers told the assembly: "If Prussia is successful, we will see the creation of a new German Empire; the Empire of Charles V which once resided in Vienna, will now reside in Berlin; an Empire which will press against our borders..."
 After the crushing defeat of Austria by Prussia at the Battle of Sadowa, Thiers declared, "It was France which was defeated at Sadowa."
 On 14 March 1867, he told the Assembly: "France has no more allies in Europe.
 Austria is defeated, Italy is looking for adventure, England wants to avoid the Continent, Russia is occupied with its own interests, and as far as Spain is concerned, never have the Pyrenees been so high.
 We have to secure an alliance with England, and rally the small states.
 This is a modest policy but confirms with good sense.
 We cannot afford to commit another error."